Refinitiv/refinitiv-ui/documents/src/pages/elements/clock.md

 ## Accessibility
 ::a11y-intro::

 `ef-clock` is a set of number segments that contain hours, minutes, seconds, and time convention periods.
-It assigned `role="group"` and can include `aria-label` to describe the context of time.
+It is assigned with `role="group"` and can include `aria-label` to describe the context of time.

-When interactive mode is on, `ef-clock` becomes focusable and assigns `role="spinbutton"`.
+When interactive mode is on, `ef-clock` becomes focusable and be assigned `role="spinbutton"`.
 It's automatically active at hours segment.
-Use Left or Right arrow key to switch the active segment between hours and minutes.
-To change the value use Up or Down arrow key, and then the current value will be updated at `aria-valuetext`.
+Use Left or Right arrow keys to switch the active segment between hours and minutes.
+To change the value, use Up or Down arrow key, and then the current value will be updated at `aria-valuetext`.

 ::a11y-end::